aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-08-web-design-part-one.markdown

 ![Image that shows multiple device like smartphones, tablets, laptops, smartwatch, cars, fridges, and many more](../uploads/2016/03/this-will-be-the-web.jpg)

 As designers we must acknowledge and embrace _unpredictability_ because nobody knows where the device landscape is going to be.
-By being _responsive_ we not only serve the current range of devices but we work for also for unforeseen contexts.
+By being _responsive_ we not only serve the current range of devices but we work for also the unforeseen contexts.

 ![Sergey Brin wearing a pair of google glasses](../uploads/2016/03/google-glasses.jpg)